Isaac-D-Dawson/punk-api/README.md

-# Getting Started with Create React App
+# Getting Started with Punk-API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The idea of the project is to act as a frontend for the brewdog API for types of beer.
+This was created as part of the _nology course.

 ## Available Scripts